maddanio/open303/Libraries/vstsdk/README.md

-Get the Steinberg VST 2.4 SDK and copy it in the `Libraries/vstsdk` directory.
+Get the Steinberg VST 2.4 SDK and copy it into the `Libraries/vstsdk` directory.
 The structure of the `Libraries/vstsdk` needs to be as follows:

 ```
 Libraries/vstsdk/